TheMapleseed/MINISafe/README.md

           microvm execute --id ci-deploy --artifact-id $(microvm list --id ci-deploy --artifacts | tail -1 | awk '{print $1}')
 ```

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-Please ensure that your code adheres to our coding standards and passes all tests.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+The GPL-3.0 license ensures that all modifications to this software must also be made available under the same license, preserving freedom and control for both users and the original developers.

+## Copyright

+Copyright (c) 2024-2025 The Mapleseed Inc. All rights reserved.

 ## Acknowledgements